 Northhamptonshire.
 The cycle had previously been owned by the gents grandfather, which he purchased secondhand in 1963 for

 time trialling.
 The bike was 5 years old then!

 that it has a 23" frame, all chrome and uses Lindrick lugs (so named after Lindrick-in-Carlton, where the Carlton Cycle company

 got its name).
 The frame uses Cyclo drop outs and has brazed on gear and brake fittings.

 on the bike includes Cyclo Benelux gears (MK7 on the rear, rod changer on the front), GB Sport MKIII brakes, GB Hiduminium

 stem and bars with GB hooded levers.
-Saddle is a Lycett Swallow - standard fitment to Carton cycles of this period.
-Finally
+Saddle was a Lycett Swallow - standard fitment to Carton cycles of this period, a period